Transitions in life can be unsettling.

 We are in the process of a major life transition.
 After serving as the worship pastors at Liberty Church Gulf Breeze for 8 years alongside my parents, God is moving us into a new season.
 I am a person who doesn’t love change.
 I love routine, I love stability and I love to have a plan and know what is coming next.

 However, this last few months have been far from what I love!
 God spoke to our hearts to step out of the boat and to follow him into the great unknown.
 In the midst of stepping out I felt God’s peace come over me like I had NEVER experienced before.
 I have found myself laughing in the face of adversity and at any thought of fear or doubt – the joy of the Lord seems to bubble up in me and a chuckle comes spilling out deep within.
-It’s quite amusing to me as it is so far from the me who needs to have a plan.
+It’s quite amusing to me as it is so far from my usual self who needs to have a plan.
 The only plan I keep hearing from my heavenly Father is “I’ll meet you in Nashville” – I keep asking what does this mean daddy?

-His small gentle voice says it again, “I’ll meet you in Nashville” My head cannot conceive what is going on but my heart is bursting at the seems with anticipation and the peace that truly passes our natural understanding.
+His small gentle voice says it again, “I’ll meet you in Nashville” My head cannot conceive what is going on but my heart is bursting at the seams with anticipation and the peace that truly passes our natural understanding.
 I never really understood what that meant to the degree that I am experiencing as we walk this journey out!

 We took a trip to Nashville in February 2018 to scout out the area and ask God to either truly confirm what we were feeling or give us a chance to run the other way.
 I was feeling overwhelmed by the thought of moving away from the familiar, and from family.
 We have worked along side family in ministry for over 18 years between my parents in Florida and Jamie’s parents in England where we served for 10 years.
 Even in the midst of chaos God can speak to your heart.
-As we drove around looking for houses it seemed impossible – prices were higher and seemed more than we wanted to spend.
+As we drove around looking for houses it seemed impossible – prices were higher and everything seemed to cost more than we were able to spend.
 We found ourselves driving by a house that on the outside really seemed like an eye sore.
 Nothing visually caught my attention but when we drove by it my spirit leapt and it grabbed my attention.
 I asked Jamie to turn around and go back – we stopped in front of it and just waited for a moment.
 I don’t know what it was but something about that house was stirring in me.
 Jamie confirmed He was feeling something too.
 We went to an open house a few days later for the same house and to be totally honest I was not impressed.
 The pictures made it look way better then the reality of the home we were looking at.
 We walked out of their disappointed and really ready to move on.

 Weeks passed and I spent hours looking at homes for sale and rent but for some reason I kept coming back to that house.
 Jamie said to me one day – I can’t get that house out of my head!
 After talking and praying we felt like God was saying that’s our house.
 I was not sure how we were going to manage this one as it is way out of our price range but I could not deny that God was doing something.